rwcitek/A_Gental_Introduction_to_BNF/slides/020_regular.md

 - A union of any the above
 - A repetition  of 0 or more of any the above
 - Parens are used to disambiguate the above

+As defined by the mathematician  Stephen Cole Kleene.